-\ Refer to the KILR cell line-specific datasheet for the recommended target cells per well.
+Refer to the KILR cell line-specific datasheet for the recommended target cells per well.
 The optimal E:T ratio must be determined empirically.

-- 3. Transfer the required volume of NK cell suspension (as calculated in the table above) from the 15 mL conical tube into a separate sterile 15 mL conical tube. - 4.
+- It is advisable to factor in at least 25% more NK cells (and therefore a greater volume of NK cell suspension) than would be required for the assay, to account for pipetting losses while transferring cells to the assay plate. - 3.
+Transfer the required volume of NK cell suspension (as calculated in the table above) from the 15 mL conical tube into a separate sterile 15 mL conical tube. - 4.
 Centrifuge at 300 X g for 15 minutes at room temperature to pellet cells. - 5.
-Decant supernatant or carefully remove media with a 10 mL pipette without disturbing cell pellet. - Resuspend cell pellet in pre-warmed cell plating 39 medium.
+Decant supernatant or carefully remove media with a 10 mL pipette without disturbing cell pellet. - 6.
+Resuspend cell pellet in pre-warmed cell plating 39 medium.
 Suspend the NK cells in a volume that produces the desired NK cell density for the assay.
 Gently invert the tube several times to mix.
 The table below includes a sample calculation for determining suspension volume, and space to use for calculating the volume of NK suspension required for the assay.